naresh493/docker-kafka/README.md

 The version of Kafka is defined in the `Dockerfile` and currently points at the last available beta release.

-Similarly, `Dockerfile.ubuntu` creates an Ubuntu-based Docker image that can be used as the Kafka base.

 Environment variables
 ---------------------